 You may simply copy and paste the above (select "paste special" and choose to paste as text, unformatted text, or unicode text) onto your page.

 - Items may be kept in student portfolios as examples of academic work for any length of time.

 - Video, taped from television, can be shown for up to 10 days from original broadcast.

-- Copying information from one Internet website onto another Internet website is not permissible.
+- Copying information from one website onto another website is not allowed.

-- Creating a link to another website is permissible.
+- Creating a link to another website is allowed.

 - Using copyrighted information from the Web in multimedia projects is permissible.